PierreSachot/Internship-Reports/Pierre_Sachot-Yannick_Mayeur-week7.md

 So the first things we did was to create a script which create a dialog askip you your name.
 After that, we worked on a really interresting function, EASE allows to generate a new Eclipse feature, like in the pop-up menu.
 Those functions works pretty well, without creating any plugins.
 One example of code:

-The code bellow allows the user to select text and replace inside of the selection all the private by public just by doing a right click on it and select "Replace private with public".
+The code below allows the user to select text and replace inside of the selection all the private by public just by doing a right click on it and select "Replace private with public".

 ```Python